'The Walking Dead' Season 8: Will Aaron And Jesus Become A Couple?

 Jesus has subtly confirmed his sexuality in the previous season.
 However, the character also admitted that he has trouble getting close to people, especially his boyfriends.
 Nevertheless, fans believe that Aaron could change things for the Hilltop recruiter in The Walking Dead Season 8.
 Some are even thrilled with the idea that the two will eventually raise Gracie together in the future.

 So what are the chances that Aaron and Jesus will become a couple?
 It might be too soon for a romance between the two.
-After all, there is still a war to fight against Negan and Aaron will need some time to grieve over his beloved Eric.
-Nevertheless, both characters are set to spring into action in The Walking Dead Season 8, Episode 4.
+After all, there is still a war to fight against Negan, and Aaron will need some time to grieve over his beloved Eric.
+Nevertheless, both characters are set to spring into action in The Walking Dead Season 8 Episode 4.

 [Featured Image by AMC]